natanielchng/0x4067/Handout.md

 2. What was the flag encoded or encrypted with?
 (Hint: Gfxj64)
 3. What is the SHA256 sum for the amd64 Kali Linux 2023.3 ISO?
 (Hint: https://old.kali.org/kali-images/)
 4. What is the occurrence when two pieces of data share the same hash value?
 (Hint: piap kwttqaqwv)
-5. The `h45hbr0wn` program requires two files (or keys) to run.
-You will have to craft or find keys to access the program.
+5. The `h45hbr0wn` program requires two files to run.
+You will have to craft or find files to access the program.
 What is the flag obtained?